HERO: Hierarchical Evidential Reasoning Optimization for Radiology Report Generation via Reason-then-Summarize: Methods

-Let $\mathcal{D} = \{(x^{(i)}, y^{(i)}_{\text{text}}, y^{(i)}_{\text{label}})\}_{i=1}^N$ denote a dataset of radiology studies, where $x^{(i)}$ denotes a chest X-ray image, $y^{(i)}_{\text{text}}$ is the corresponding free-text report (i.e., the findings section), and $y^{(i)}_{\text{label}}$ represents the associated structured diagnostic label vector (e.g., the fourteen CheXpert pathologies).
-We aim to learn a policy $\pi_\theta$, parameterized by an MLLM, that generates a sequence of tokens $Y$.
-To align with the hierarchical formulation of RL, we conceptualize the generation of the ``findings'' section as the model's reasoning process and the diagnostic labels as the final answer.
-Accordingly, the MLLM output is structured into two components: (i) \texttt{<think><\textbackslash think>} block containing a detailed, free-text narrative of radiological observations (e.g., ``Opacity is observed in the right lower lobe.''). (ii) \texttt{<answer><\textbackslash answer>} block including a structured JSON object derived solely from the preceding narrative, mapping the findings to discrete clinical labels (e.g., {``Pneumonia'': 1.0, ``No Finding'': 0.0}).
+Let $\mathcal{D}=\{(x^{(i)},y^{(i)}_{\text{text}},y^{(i)}_{\text{label}})\}_{i=1}^N$ be a dataset of radiology studies, where $x^{(i)}$ is a chest X-ray, $y^{(i)}_{\text{text}}$ denotes the free-text findings, and $y^{(i)}_{\text{label}}$ the structured diagnostic label vector (the fourteen CheXpert pathologies).
+We learn a policy $\pi_\theta$ parameterized by a multimodal LLM that generates a token sequence $Y$ structured into two segments: a \texttt{<think>} block of free-text radiological observations and an \texttt{<answer>} block of structured disease labels in JSON.
+The generation process factorizes as

-Unlike conventional approaches that directly map $x \to y_{\text{text}}$, we formulate the generation process as a two-step causal chain: { } where $Y_{\text{think}}$ denotes the descriptive findings (reasoning) and $Y_{\text{answer}}$ indicates the structured diagnostic labels (answer) conditioned on those findings.